What You Do

 Majors & Classes

 You’ll draw from nuclear engineering, chemical engineering, geology, electrical engineering, mechanical and civil engineering for these industries.
+Another degree to consider is Energy Systems.
 You’ll learn about Earth processes and the societal issues that energy is currently dealing with.